Smor-1/Health_Insurance_Cost_Prediction/README.md

 2) What factors in this dataset are most influential of how much someone is charged for health insurance?

 Being a smoker is one of the most influential parameters for determining health insurance.
 The next parameters were age and BMI.
-Parameters such as sex, number of childeren and region are not as important as the rest of parameters
+Parameters such as sex, number of childeren and region are not as important as the rest of parameters.

 ## Technologies, languages, tools, and algorithms